sunilgupta01/learning-cloud-k8s/commands/docker.md

 		remove the container with the mentioned containerid rmi imageid
-		remove the image with the mentioned imageid
+		remove the image with the mentioned imageid stats --all
+		show the live stream statistics (CPU, memory, IO, network etc.) of all the running containers

 # docker-compose
 	-f docker-composeymlfilepath up -d